wp-plugins/wpnewsman-newsletters/readme.txt

 == Description ==

-= Easily add Newsletter Service to your WordPress site =
+= WPNewsman is extremely easy to use and was built to be very user friendly! =

 An email newsletter is one of the most convenient and easy ways to keep in touch with your clients and prospects.
 With WPNewsman you can easily convert your website visitors into newsletter subscribers through double optin subscription forms in widgets, articles and pages, import and manage your lists, create and send beautiful newsletters directly from your WordPress site.